Thailand: Conflict Profile

 A lethal government crackdown on protesters in early 2010 left nearly 100 people dead and 1,900 injured in the worst political violence in Bangkok in nearly 20 years.
 No one has been held responsible for those deaths and official inquiries into the incidents have been inadequate.

 Elections in July 2011, the second national polls to be held since the 2006 coup, returned a massive victory for the pro-Thaksin Pheu Thai (For Thais) party, led by Thaksin’s younger sister, political novice Yingluck Shinawatra.
 Fears that the military would intervene to prevent Pheu Thai from taking power did not materialise.
 But in an increasingly polarised country, concerns remain over the fragile peace that exists between the two political camps seeking to steer the country’s political future.
 Talk of a deal cut between Thaksin and the military which would leave the armed forces beyond government jurisdiction is concerning.
-If the current government is hampered in its efforts or turns its attention inwards and away from the lofty democratic objectives it so proudly publicised in its election campaign, then further street protests are likely.
+If the current government is hampered in its efforts or turns its attention inwards and away from the democratic objectives it publicised in its election campaign, then further street protests are likely.
 Similarly, any moves to whitewash Thaksin could lead to a resurgence in anti-Thaksin demonstrations and efforts to compel the military to intervene once more.

-Despite talk of reconciliation and efforts to rebuild confidence in the rule of law and the democratic system the country remains bitterly divided and there are wide held fears that the potential for further violence is increasing the longer a political resolution cannot be found.
+Despite talk of reconciliation and efforts to rebuild confidence in the rule of law and the democratic system the country remains bitterly divided and there are wide held fears that the potential for further violence is increasing the longer the search for a political resolution goes on.

 Last updated: June 2014.
 Background information published on Insight on Conflict is compiled by volunteer researchers and does not reflect the opinions of Peace Direct.
 For information on how you can contribute to this site, please contact us.

 Thanks for research on this page to Stephen Hindes.